 The world's 7 billionth person was a tiny little girl named Danica May Camacho who is born today in Manila, the Philipines, and weighed just 5.5 pounds (she was one month premature).

 It's 2011 and that means it's time for something you have no idea about so i'll tell you: PANDA CENSUS.
 There are around 1500 Pandas alive these days, and the Chinese want to know exactly how many there are.
 So what do they do?
 Hire Panda trackers, of course.

-So far, over 5,000 Gizmodo readers have shared their feedback with us via the 2010 Gawker Media Census.
-60% of those who responded have at least 13 apps on their smartphone/iPad.
-We like to think our app directories have something to do with that.
-Join the Census party—submit yours today!
+So far, over 1,000 io9 readers have shared their feedback with us via the 2010 Gawker Media Census.
+We found out that 60% of those who responded use hulu.com to get their sci-fi fixes.
+Where do you watch?
+Join the party—click through to submit your Census!